scallop-lang/scallop-lang.github.io/md/ssft22/lab2.md

 1. How to construct and execute a Scallop program in Python using Scallopy.
 2. How to perform a learning task in Python through Scallopy.

-We will mainly tackle the digit recognition task, MNIST during this lab:
+We will mainly tackle the MNIST digit recognition task during this lab:
 <div>
  <img src="/img/summer_school/lab1/mnist_example.png" width="300"/>
 </div>